funkygao/gafka/cmd/kateway/TESTCASE.md

 ### sub

 - sub when partitions/brokers added/deleted

+  fail, sub can recv the new partition message. but pub can produce to the new partitions

 - sub a non-existent topic

+  not allowed

 - auto commit offset when kateway restarts

+  fail

 - never get message lost or duplicated